 My general practitioner and rheumatologist have tested me for Lyme using the standard testing available in most doctors’ offices.
 Both times, my tests came back negative.

 The standard tests are extremely unreliable.
 Some estimates say they pick up new Lyme exposure in only 50 percent of cases.
 And for those of us who were exposed to Lyme months or years ago, the chance of those tests picking up our Lyme infection is pretty much nonexistent because the bacteria suppresses the body’s ability to make antibodies.

 Many in the Lyme community recommend iGenex testing.
-It’s more reliable than the tests offered by LabCorp, Quest Diagnostics and similar labs, but it’s also not covered by insurance, and it’s expensive (i.e. several hundred dollars).
+It’s more reliable than the tests offered by LabCorp, Quest Diagnostics and similar labs, but it’s also not covered by insurance, and it’s expensive ($200-$300 for the basic Lyme panel).

 Last October, my former fibromyalgia specialist ordered the basic iGenex testing as part of my lab workup for his program.
 I had the test, and a couple of weeks later his assistant emailed me to say I’d tested negative.
 At that point, I figured Lyme had been ruled out, and I moved on to exploring other causes.